Thony3ds/Enigma_machine/readme.md

 ## How to use:

 This is a simple app to crypt or decrypt in python with the simplify version of the Enigma system.
-This project have been make with Pycharm.
+This project have been make with Pycharm and Python3.10.

+You need Python 3 to run the programme.
+[Download python](https://www.python.org/downloads/)

+**To run this program run the file main.py with: *python3 main.py* or *python main.py* in your terminal**

 ## Last update documentation: